 The Integrative Nutrition Advanced Practice Certificate will provide the knowledge for healthcare professionals to develop a patient-centered care plan using biometric data and evidence based nutritional lifestyle medicine approaches to improve patient outcomes.

 The Mind-Body Medicine Advanced Practice Certificate will bring a new dynamic to professional healthcare education, focusing on mind-body strategies to reduce stress and improve health-related quailty of life.

-The Advanced Practice Certificate in Integrative Health Education focuses on the theories, evidence for and practice of integrative health education approaches and prepares students to meet patients’ growing demand for complementary practices.
+The Advanced Practice Certificate in Integrative Health Education & Practice focuses on the theories, evidence for and practice of integrative health education approaches and prepares students to meet patients’ growing demand for complementary practices.

-This MS program offers health professionals an opportunity to gain a deep understanding of integrative health in order to meet the growing demand for wellness-oriented strategies to improve health outcomes and well-being.
+The MS in Integrative Health Sciences degree offers health professionals an opportunity to gain a deep background in integrative health in order to meet the growing demand for wellness-oriented strategies to improve health outcomes and well-being.